Life in York

 York is a city that feels like a town; it's a place where you will come to feel like a local very quickly.
 Our independent spirit shines through in our history and architecture; everything has a story.
 People have been going to Betty's for tea and a fat rascal for 100 years; people have been walking down The Shambles for thousands.
-Despite this, we've also got the chains you know and love (just in quirky little buildings with wonky staircases).
+Despite this, we've also got the chain-shops you know and love (just in quirky little buildings with wonky staircases).
 Everything in York is a little bit more interesting.

 History, arts and culture

 If you're a student of history or the arts, or just curious, you'll love York.
 We've got theatres, gig venues, museums and galleries aplenty.
 There are regular comedy nights at the Basement, musicians playing cosy shows at a bunch of independent venues and a range of creative events to get involved with - from writing and film festivals to festivals celebrating our foundations - like the JORVIK Viking Festival.
 Living in York, you'll get used to passing Vikings and those adorned in bloody Victorian costume (actors from the York Dungeon) in the street.
-If you become part of our Drama or Reenactment Society, you can even join them if you like!
+If you become part of our Drama Society or Historical Reenactment Society, you can even join them if you like!

 Nightlife and live music